gokulkrishh/task-runner/README.md

-Task runner using gulp.js
+Task run using gulp.js
 =================================================
-    Task runner is initially aimed to ease the pain of minification and linting of html, js, css, image files and blah blah blah.
+    Task run is initially aimed to ease the pain of minification and linting of html, js, css, image files and blah blah blah.

 Installation guide:
 =====================